TTWNO/tait.tech/isaif.md

 are made necessary by the climate.
 But the leisured aristocrat obtains these things without effort.
 Hence his boredom and demoralization.
 </p>

 <p id="36">36.
-Nonattainment of important goals results in death if the goals are physical necessities, and in frustration if nonattainment of
+Non-attainment of important goals results in death if the goals are physical necessities, and in frustration if non-attainment of
 the goals is compatible with survival.
 Consistent failure to attain goals throughout life results in defeatism, low self-esteem or depression.
 </p>